 5. Slottsskogen city park and Barnens Zoo

-Slottsskogen city park is the place where Gothenburgers gather to walk, have picnics, have coffee, experience Midsummer, Valborg and music festivals in the green.
-Slottsskogen also has a zoo with domestic and wild Nordic animals, such as moose, deer, sheep and seals.
-Many of the breeds are endangered and are part of conservation programs.
-There is also Barnens Zoo (Children’s Zoo) where you can meet different Swedish land breeds in an animal-friendly way (the animals choose for themselves whether they want to be in the pastures).
-You can also try riding a Gotlandsruss!
+Slottsskogen city park is the place where Gothenburgers gather to walk, have picnics, have coffee, experience Midsummer, Walpurgis and music festivals in the green.
+Slottsskogen also has a zoo with domestic and wild Nordic animals, such as elk, deer, sheep and seals.
+Many of the breeds are endangered and are part of conservation programmes.
+There is also “Barnens Zoo” (Children’s Zoo) where you can meet different Swedish land breeds in an animal-friendly way (the animals choose for themselves whether they want to be in the pastures).

-6. The Plikta Playground
+6. The playground Plikta

-While you’re at Slottsskogen, we think you should take the opportunity to visit Gothenburg’s perhaps most popular playground, Plikta.
+While you’re at Slottsskogen, we think you should take the opportunity to visit Gothenburg’s perhaps most popular playground, “Plikta”.
 Here you’ll find the large and climber-friendly blue whale, a soooo long slide, lots of swings, climbing frames, water play and lots of fun play and sports equipment to try out.

-7. World of Volvo Experience Center
+7. World of Volvo experience centre

-All children and adults interested in vehicles and technology should not miss the World of Volvo experience center.
+All children and adults interested in vehicles and technology should not miss the World of Volvo experience centre.
 Here you can see all the iconic Volvo cars through the ages, test new and interactive technology and try digging with a real (!) excavator.

-8. Tour with classic Paddan
+8. Take a tour with the classic sightseeing boat Paddan

-Gothenburg’s classic sightseeing boat Paddan takes you at a leisurely pace through Gothenburg’s winding canals and moat.
-The Paddanbåten tour shows off historic Gothenburg from the water with a knowledgeable and fun guide, taking you under 20 bridges and all the way out into the harbor among ferries, shipyards and shuttle boats.
+Gothenburg’s classic sightseeing boat Paddan (“The Toad”) takes you at a leisurely pace through Gothenburg’s winding canals and moat.
+The tour shows historic Gothenburg from the water with a knowledgeable and fun guide, taking you under 20 bridges and all the way out into the harbour among ferries, shipyards and shuttle boats.

 9. Learn about the sea at the Maritime Museum and Aquarium